DelphiWorlds/Kastri/Readme.md

 ### Planned Features

 In addition to the features listed above, several other features are [planned for Kastri](https://github.com/DelphiWorlds/Kastri/milestones), namely:

-#### Geofencing support on Android

-This feature is currently in limbo, due to there being issues with making the functionality work.
-Please [contact me](https://github.com/DelphiWorlds/Kastri/issues/19) if you are interested in helping.

 #### Google SignIn